tonikelope/coronapoker/docs/TESTING.md

 Add `-o` (offline) once your local Maven cache is warm to skip dependency checks.
 The bot simulations honour two volume knobs for fast local iteration, e.g. `'-Dqa.sessions=40' '-Dqa.hands=25'`.
 Quote every complete `-D...` argument in PowerShell; otherwise its native-command parser can split or reinterpret dotted property names.

-If the opt-in reactor reports that game classes such as `Helpers` or `Crupier` are missing while compiling `tools/qa`, first check the lifecycle: `test`, `test-compile` and `dependency:analyze` stop before the root game JAR exists and are invalid reactor entry points.
-Use the documented `verify` command.
-Only if that exact command still fails should it be treated as an environment/classpath problem rather than a game-test result; the standalone fallback below can then isolate the environment.
-The tracked `.mvn/maven.config` makes this checkout the Maven root, suppresses transfer-progress noise and directs Maven to the ignored checkout-local `.m2/repository`.
+If the opt-in reactor reports that game classes such as `Helpers` or `Crupier` are missing while compiling `tools/qa`, rerun the documented `verify` command from the repository root.
+If that exact command still fails, treat it as an environment/classpath problem rather than a game-test result; the standalone fallback below can then isolate the environment.
+The tracked `.mvn/maven.config` makes this checkout the
+Maven root, suppresses transfer-progress noise and directs Maven to the ignored checkout-local `.m2/repository`.
 This avoids stale user-cache artifacts and unwritable or account-dependent global homes; no user-global Maven settings are